What Is Secrets Management?

 So how do you handle a secrets vault properly with so many factors and data points to keep track of?

-While it is possible to manage secrets manually, doing so introduces the possibility of human error and can be incredibly inefficient.
-A password management tool is a first step, but you probably want a more holistic approach for a large organization.
+While it is possible to manually perform secrets management, doing so introduces the possibility of human error and can be incredibly inefficient.
+Generally, a password management tool is a first step.
+However, you should consider a more holistic approach for a large organization.

-Some tools go beyond handling standard user accounts and will also support other types of secrets such as the ones listed previously.
-Having a secure, centralized place to store your secrets is the best way to achieve a streamlined experience.
-Other best practices include:
+Some secrets management tools go beyond handling standard user accounts and will also support other types of secrets such as the ones listed previously.
+Having a secure, centralized place to store your secrets is the only way to achieve a truly streamlined experience.

 - General password strategies.
 Employee passwords are often a weak point in the security of a business.
 Encourage passwords with high enough length and complexity.
 Try to change passwords regularly as well, especially for sensitive accounts.
 Avoid common and easily guessed passwords.